Ivzilol/Education/README.md

 # Education
-Home work
-my homework during my training as a computer engineer
+Мy homework during my training as a computer engineer